-HTML files are the backbone of modern digital communication—whether they power web‑based reports, automated email templates, or dynamically generated pages.
-Yet, as a Java automation platform scales, juggling dozens of HTML files can become chaotic.
-Merging those pages programmatically into a single document simplifies your content pipeline and ensures consistent output.
-In this guide, we’ll show you how to leverage a developer‑friendly Java REST API to merge HTML files in your Java apps with just a few lines of code, delivering a smoother experience for your users.
+HTML files are the foundation of today’s digital communication—powering web‑based reports, automated email templates, and dynamically generated pages.
+However, as your Java automation platform scales, managing dozens of HTML files can quickly become chaotic.
+Programmatically merging these pages into a single document streamlines your content pipeline and guarantees consistent output.
+In this tutorial, we’ll demonstrate how to use a developer‑friendly Java REST API to merge HTML files in your Java apps with just a few lines of code, delivering a smoother experience for your users.

 Steps to Merge HTML Files Using Java